transdigiware/blockchain/howto/ibp-console-certificates.md

 5. Right-click the action menu for the new user and select **Enroll identity**.
 6. Ensure the **Root Certificate Authority** is selected and provide the enroll ID and secret that you specified when you register the new user.
 7. Specify a unique display name for this new identity and export the identity to your wallet.
-8. Using this exported certificate, follow the manual update steps [2](#cert-mgmt-manual-update-msp) - [6](#cert-mgmt-manual-update-channel) to update the admin certificates in the MSP, orderer, and channel.
-Before attempting these steps, review the next section that describes the ordering node override that needs to be configured if any of the organization certificates on the channel have expired.
+8. Using this exported certificate, follow the manual update steps [2](#cert-mgmt-manual-update-msp) - [6](#cert-mgmt-manual-update-channel) to update the admin certificates in the MSP, peer, orderer, and channel. **Before attempting these steps, review the next section that describes the ordering node override that needs to be configured if any ordering node admin certificates or ordering org admin certificates on the channel have expired.**

 ##### Override orderer configuration to allow expired certs for channel updates
 {: #ibp-console-identities-expired-certs-orderer-override}

-If Node OU is not enabled for the MSP that was updated, then after the admin certificate is updated in the MSP, any channels that the MSP belongs to also have to be updated manually.
-But, if any of the organization certificates on a channel have expired, you need to override the ordering service configuration to temporarily allow expired certificates.
+If Node OU was not enabled for the MSP that was updated, then after the admin certificate is updated in the MSP, any channels that the MSP belongs to also have to be updated manually.
+But, if any any ordering node admin certificates have expired, or any of the organization certificates on a channel have expired, you need to override the ordering service configuration to temporarily allow expired certificates.

-Fabric includes a setting that allows the channel to ignore expiration checks in order for channel updates to be applied to fix expired certificates.
+Fabric includes a [setting](https://hyperledger-fabric.readthedocs.io/en/release-2.1/raft_configuration.html#certificate-expiration-related-authentication){:external} that allows the channel to ignore expiration checks in order for channel updates to be applied to fix expired certificates.
 You need to override the `NoExpirationChecks` setting on each ordering node in the ordering service.
 1. Open the ordering service and click the **Ordering nodes** tab.
 1. Open the first ordering node and click the **Settings** icon.
 1. In the side panel, click **Edit configuration JSON (Advanced)**